JeffCompasClassrooms/cs2450-youface-fall2025-legionaries/swrequirement.md

 Out of Scope: We will not be trying to create an app for apple of google store during this release of the project.

 ## Assumptions
+It is assumed that users will have familiarity with other common social media platforms and the average user will have basic tech-savviness.

 ## Features